 Hydroflask bottle – No one knows it you put iced coffee, lemon water or that Costco margarita mix in there – this can be utilized all day, every day!

 That’s enough ideas for the next 20+ military balls, and so much diversity!
-If I printed version of this list just happened to fall across the desk of the ball planning committee, we totally understand!
+If a printed version of this military ball gifts list just happened to fall across the desk of the ball planning committee, we totally understand!

 Need something to wear?

 Check out our Ultimate Military Ball Look Book